Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SpotRsrcBuildingNear is SpotRsrcBuildingNearLow THEN DeployTileResourceBuildingtoSpot is High

-IF SpotMyUnitDist is MyUnitDistLow THEN DeployMilitaryBuildingtoSpot is High IF SpotEnemDist is DistEnemLow THEN DeployMilitaryBuildingtoSpot is
+IF SpotMyUnitDist is MyUnitDistLow THEN DeployMilitaryBuildingtoSpot is High IF SpotEnemDist is DistEnemLow THEN DeployMilitaryBuildingtoSpot is Low

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYzNzE2NDU1MV19
+eyJoaXN0b3J5IjpbLTYzNzIwMjkzMV19
 -->